What is Yoga?

 'WHEN THE STUDENT IS READY, THE TEACHER WILL APPEAR" GAUTAMA BUDDHA

 With this union, one achieves a healthy balance that results in a higher level understanding of life, of one's true nature, inner self, life purpose and one's surroundings such that life becomes easier to navigate through.
 One becomes more aware of the purpose of one's life on this earth and is able to live a more purposeful and meaningful existence.
-The process of attaining this union is thus synonymous to the term "self actualisation", which is the realisation of one's most inner self that then allows one to maximise the potential in his/her life.
+The process of attaining this union is thus synonymous to the term "self actualisation", which is the realisation of one's most inner self that then allows one to maximise his/her potential in life.

 When we have control over our body, mind and emotions and realise that we are separate from whatever the mind, body and emotions are feeling, we will then be able to re-program ourselves such that we can direct our actions, thoughts, intentions and communication towards things that we would like to focus on.
 This is what we call mindfulness.
 With mindfulness, we conduct our lives purposefully with the underlying premise "What you think and what you feel is what you create".